Transgender Health Care Team

 How can I schedule an appointment at Student Health?

-For General Medicine appointments, students can schedule online via Healthy Hoos or by phone (434.982.3915).
-For Gynecology and Counseling and Psychological Services (CAPS) appointments, students can schedule by phone (Gynecology 434.924.2773, CAPS434.924.5556).
+Information about hours and appointments at Student Health can be found here.
 When choosing a General Medicine online appointment, students may select an appointment specifically for “transgender healthcare” (i.e. hormone refills) or an appointment for other medical issues.

 How can I indicate my preferred name, gender, or pronouns on Student Health forms?

 Students can schedule appointments and then send a Secure Message through the Healthy Hoos patient portal to the provider they will see, asking the provider to change gender or pronouns prior to their visit.
 Students can also ask providers to change preferred names, gender, or pronouns while at the visit.

 What transgender-specific care is Student Health providing?

-- Counseling and Psychological Services (CAPS) provides individual and group therapy, crisis consultation, and psychiatric medication management.
-Transgender students often benefit from psychological support as they navigate the complex world of transition.
-CAPS clinicians can help students seeking letters to support their transition.
-Our clinicians can also help connect students with referrals for ongoing treatment in the community, if needed.
-CAPS providers are happy to see transgender students for non-transgender specific concerns at any time.
+Counseling and Psychological Services (CAPS) provides brief individual therapy, group therapy, crisis consultation, and short-term psychiatric medication management.
+Students may benefit from psychological support as they explore gender identity or navigate social or medical transition.
+CAPS clinicians may provide letters of support for students engaged in short term treatment.
+Our clinicians can also help connect students with referrals for longer term treatment in the community, if needed.
+CAPS providers are also happy to see transgender students for other mental health concerns outside of gender identity at any time.